SuperOfficeDocs/data-access/docs/netserver/web-services/index.md

 string myContactWebUrl = myContact.URL;
 ```

-Here, the `ContactAgent` will return a `Contact` read-only object through the `GetContact` method.
-These kinds of objects are what we call read-only carriers.
+Here, the `ContactAgent` will return a `Contact` object through the `GetContact` method.

 ### Entity carriers

 An entity carrier is an [entity][1] object.
-Unlike in read-only carriers, an entity carrier exposes its properties as objects that are populated with more **detailed data**.
-The properties will expose their properties since the properties in entity objects are objects themselves.
-For example, the `PersonEntity.Contact` is a populated object that contains all relational information about the corresponding contact - including name, address, contact ID, phone collection, and more.
+Unlike read-only carriers, these DTOs expose their properties as objects populated with more **detailed data**.
+For example, the `PersonEntity.Contact` contains all relational information about the corresponding contact - including name, address, contact ID, phone collection, and more.

-The example below displays how to retrieve a `Contact` entity object through the `GetContactEntity` method of the `ContactAgent`.
+The example below shows how to retrieve a `ContactEntity` object through the `GetContactEntity` method of the `ContactAgent`.

 ```csharp
 using SuperOffice.CRM.Services;